-FRS Financial Records System

-HRS Human Resources System

-OIT Office of Information Technology

-SIS Student Information System

-Access Control

-Copyright

-Data Manager

-Determines whether a user or entity is authorized to use a system, network, or resource.
+FRS Financial Records System HRS Human Resources System ΟΙΤ Office of Information Technology SIS Student Information System Access Control Determines whether a user or entity is authorized to use a system, network, or resource.
 Audit An examination of records or financial accounts to check their accuracy.

-Protecting against unauthorized access to a system or to the information it contains by Authentication verifying the identification of a user or entity.

-College The institution of Delgado Community College

-The state of being secret; containing information, the unauthorized disclosure of which Confidentiality poses a threat to security.

-The exclusive legal right, given to an originator or an assignee to print, publish, perform, film, or record literary, artistic, or musical material, and to authorize others to do the same.

-A representative of the department responsible for maintaining current and accurate data elements in the automated files.
+Authentication Protecting against unauthorized access to a system or to the information it contains by verifying the identification of a user or entity.
+College The institution of Delgado Community College Confidentiality The state of being secret; containing information, the unauthorized disclosure of which poses a threat to security.
+Copyright The exclusive legal right, given to an originator or an assignee to print, publish, perform, film, or record literary, artistic, or musical material, and to authorize others to do the same.
+Data Manager A representative of the department responsible for maintaining current and accurate data elements in the automated files.
 Also referred to as, Custodian or Data Owner.
 (For example, the Registrar is the Data Manager for student records maintained on the Student Information System.)
-(See table below for Administrative System Data

-Managers).

-Encryption The activity of converting from plain text into code administrative responsibilities or privileges.

-The person who uses a computer application, as opposed to those who developed or support it.
-The end-user may or may not know anything about computers, how they End-User work, or what to do if something goes wrong.
-End-users do not usually have

-Network Preventing unauthorized access from un-trusted network environment through the use of firewall technology.
-Security

-Password Using a program or procedure that looks like a normal logon process but instead records the user's password and user name.
-Grabbing
+(See table below for Administrative System Data Managers).
+Encryption The activity of converting from plain text into code End-User The person who uses a computer application, as opposed to those who developed or support it.
+The end-user may or may not know anything about computers, how they work, or what to do if something goes wrong.
+End-users do not usually have administrative responsibilities or privileges.
+Network Security Preventing unauthorized access from un-trusted network environment through the use of firewall technology.
+Password Grabbing Using a program or procedure that looks like a normal logon process but instead records the user's password and user name.
 Pirated One who makes use of or reproduces the work of another without authorization.

-Portable A device for recording (storing) information (data).
+Portable Storage Device A device for recording (storing) information (data).
 A storage device may hold information, process information or both.
-Examples: Notebook PCs, USB Thumb Drives, Storage Device USB Hard Drives, CDs, DVDs, PDAs, etc.
+Examples: Notebook PCs, USB Thumb Drives, USB Hard Drives, CDs, DVDs, PDAs, etc.